MicrosoftDocs/security/compass/incident-response-playbook-dart-ransomware-approach.md

 ### What initially made you aware of the ransomware attack?

-If the initial threat was identified by IT staff—such as noticing backups being deleted, antivirus (AV) alerts, endpoint detection and response (EDR) alerts, or suspicious system changes—it is often possible to take quick decisive measures to thwart the attack, typically by disabling all inbound and outbound Internet communication.
+If the initial threat was identified by IT staff—such as noticing backups being deleted, antivirus alerts, endpoint detection and response (EDR) alerts, or suspicious system changes—it is often possible to take quick decisive measures to thwart the attack, typically by disabling all inbound and outbound Internet communication.
 This may temporarily affect business operations, but that would typically be much less impactful than an adversary deploying ransomware.

 If the threat was identified by a user call to the IT helpdesk, there may be enough advance warning to take defensive measures to prevent or minimize the effects of the attack.
 If the threat was identified by an external entity (like law enforcement or a financial institution), it is likely that the damage is already done, and you will see evidence in your environment that the threat actor has already gained administrative control of your network.
 This can range from ransomware notes, locked screens, or ransom demands.